Photo: iStock Photo

 If the prostaglandins work to soften and shorten your cervix (this is often called a “favourable” cervix), your care provider can give you oxytocin through an IV line.
 Oxytocin is naturally produced by your body to help the uterus contract.
 It may also be called by its synthetic name, Pitocin.
 (Oxytocin is generally not used on its own before the cervix is considered favourable because it’s associated with a higher rate of C-sections.)
 “When you’re given oxytocin, you’re monitored continuously with an external monitor because some people can be quite sensitive to it,” says Dy.
 “Usually, by that point, you’re having more frequent contractions, every two or three minutes.”
 Both oxytocin and prostaglandins can reduce your baby’s heart rate, which is also why monitoring is used to make sure that all is well.

 An amniotomy is where your care provider uses an instrument that looks like a crochet hook to break the amniotic sac, allowing amniotic fluid to leak out.
 This is uncomfortable but not painful.
 Again, this is usually done once the cervix is favourable, and oxytocin is used to keep labour consistent.

 “Once your water is broken, there’s no turning back,” says Dy.
-“You’ve got to keep labour moving forward because there’s a risk of infection [because the amniotic fluid has left the uterus].”
+“You’ve got to keep labour moving forward because there’s a risk of infection [because].”
 With this method, there is also an increased risk of cord prolapse (where the umbilical cord drops into the vagina), so it’s done in a hospital or clinical setting where you can be monitored to make sure that your baby is safe.

 Each induction method carries some specific potential risks, so you and your care provider have to weigh the risks and benefits against the risks and benefits of continuing the pregnancy without inducing labour.
 Some uncommon but serious risks include uterine rupture and heavy bleeding after delivery.